imretro/imretro/README.md

 54 colors.
 The remaining unused colors all mapping to alpha.
 The palette can be viewed [here][NES palette].

+## Development

+### "Hand-Writing" an Image File

+[This example script](./tools/print-image-example) can help you get started writing images.
+It is a good idea to become familiar with octal notation before looking at the script.

 [NES Palette]: https://en.wikipedia.org/wiki/List_of_video_game_console_palettes#NES